iqltechnologies/apache-vhost-creator/README.md

 ## Easy Migration

-Assuming your site is in migration.sql file in `/var/www/yoursite/public_html` cd in to the director and upload your migration.sql file in `/var/www/yoursite/`
+Assuming your site is in migration.sql file in `/var/www/yoursite/public_html` cd in to the directory and upload your migration.sql file in `/var/www/yoursite/`

 Download Script